Tennis-Osaka concerned over Peng's whereabouts after assault allegations

 WTA chief Simon told the New York Times on Sunday that no one at the Tour has talked directly to Peng but that he had received assurances from the Chinese Tennis Association that she was safe "and not under any physical threat".

-China's State Council Information office and the Chinese Tennis Association did not immediately respond to requests for comment when the WTA issued its statement.
+The Chinese Tennis Association did not respond to a request for comment on Wednesday.

 The 35-year-old Peng was the first Chinese player to top the world rankings when she was doubles number one in 2014.
 She won doubles titles at Wimbledon in 2013 and the French Open in 2014.